-The context of user access matters when controlling risk.
-However, preventing policy violations where "context" is the determining factor quickly becomes inadequate.
-Especially when you’re limited by governance policies that do not reduce permissions when the context of a user's access (ex. unmanaged device, unknown location, questionable network connection, etc.) may present risk.
+The context of access matters when controlling risk.
+However, preventing policy violations where “context” is the determining factor quickly becomes challenging when you’re relying on static roles and permissions.

 Enabling PeopleSoft identity and access management by single sign-on is a universally accepted best practice.
 However, without native SAML support, integrating an enterprise SSO (OKTA, Azure, Ping Identity, etc.) with PeopleSoft is not possible.
 This dilemma has forced many organizations to scope extensive custom development projects that have limited to no success, long-term.